hyperledger-labs/splice-wallet-kernel/docs/CONTRIBUTING.md

 In this repo, we use Husky to automatically configure a git hook to do this for you.

 It is also recommended (but not required) to add a gpg key: https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account

+## Running

+### API generation

+Run `yarn generate:<api>` from the root to regen RPC clients/servers for a particular Wallet Kernel API.
+For example:

+- `yarn generate:dapp`: dApp API
+- ...